ejasaityte/sustainable-dev-app/Sprint 1/readme.md

 Jamie, Euan, Sem, Eddie, Matthew, Laura

 ### Summary of Conversation:
 Created a product backlog with user stories, added priority and task difficulty labels, categorised user stories into sprints, made a to do list for each user story in sprint one.
+Decided on roles.

+## Day 2 - Scrum Meeting summary
+The Scrum Master for this meeting was Laura

+### Members Present:
+Jamie, Euan, Sem, Eddie, Matthew, Laura

+### Summary of Conversation:
-Started working on a back end API using Microsoft Azure (have already created and populated 17 goals, started to use API in front-end), started  on home page and implementation of maps.
-Started with populating a SQL table for events/organisations.
+Discussed yesterday's work - creating a back end API using Microsoft Azure, populating 17goals table,  applying API in fron-end, working on home page and implementation of maps, processing data of events held in Dundee.

+Talked about plans for today - finding errors in applying api in index page, creating events table, formalising product backlog, implementing a favourite list, maps and user logins, properly displaying goals and events happenign in Dundee based on each goal in home page.

 ---